Last updated January 29, 2025.

 If you have a doctor or health care provider:

 - Call your provider.
 Tell them you have just tested positive for COVID-19, or suspect you have COVID-19, and want to learn more about COVID-19 medicine.
-Tell your provider about any other medications, vitamins, or supplements you are taking as well.
+Tell your provider about any other medications, vitamins, or supplements you are taking.

 - Your provider will ask you some questions.
 This will help them decide if COVID-19 medicine is right for you and what kind might be best.